Admitted MD Applicants

 Applicants holding a position in the entering class may request a deferral by writing to John A. Matias, Associate Dean of Admissions and Enrollment Services at John.Matias@tufts.edu.
 Requests should be received at least eight weeks prior to the original matriculation date.

 If a request for a deferred matriculation is granted, the applicant must then decide whether to accept the deferred matriculation; doing so requires the applicant to surrender his or her position in the current entering class.
 If an applicant's request for deferred matriculation is granted, the applicant is prohibited from applying to other medical schools during the interim year.
 The applicant is not required to withdraw active applications to other schools in the current year.
-For example, if an applicant were holding a position in our 2017 entering class and then was granted (and accepted) a deferred matriculation to our 2018 entering class, the applicant would not be required to withdraw active applications at other schools for 2017 but would be prohibited from applying to other schools for 2018.
+For example, if an applicant were holding a position in our 2023 entering class and then was granted (and accepted) a deferred matriculation to our 2024 entering class, the applicant would not be required to withdraw active applications at other schools for 2023 (in accordance with the TUSM Acceptance Policy) but would be prohibited from applying to other schools for 2024.

 Beginning in February, applicants who are admitted to Tufts University School of Medicine will be asked to submit a $100 deposit and comply with the Tufts University School of Medicine Acceptance Policy to hold their seat in the incoming class.